microsoft/TypeScript/doc/spec.md

 TypeScript supports classes that are closely aligned with those proposed for ECMAScript 6, and includes extensions for instance and static member declarations and properties declared and initialized from constructor parameters.

-*NOTE: TypeScript currently doesn’t support class expressions or nested class declarations from the ECMAScript 6 proposal*.
+*NOTE: TypeScript currently doesn't support class expressions or nested class declarations from the ECMAScript 6 proposal*.

 ## <a name="8.1"/>8.1 Class Declarations